Aurashk/IB9JHO-setup/README.md

 # Cloud back up Environment

-You are recommended to use your device for programming because it is much faster, not limited on computing resources, and available offline.
+You are recommended to use your own device for programming because it is much faster, not limited on computing resources, and available offline.
 But you can fall back to using a codespace in the cloud if you can't work on your device.

 Please note that:
 - You should always select the **clang compiler** when prompted while you are working on IB9JHO.
 This ensures we are all using the same build tools.
 - Your work on a codespace will be saved even when you close it down, but they do expire after a period of time.
-You should push your changes to the repository regularly (see the [submission section](#submission)) to avoid losing your work.
+You should push your changes to the repository regularly (see [this section](#pushing-your-changes-to-github)) to avoid losing your work.
 - You should NOT create multiple codespaces to work on the same repository.
 You should create a single codespace and close/re-open it when needed.

 You can use github to create new codespaces and open existing ones in your web browser.